samseyller/PowerShell-SysAdmin-Tools/readme.md

 ### Directory Size

 Calculates the size of a directory, including all sub-folders and sub-files.
 Prints in human-readable figures such as 123.45 GB or 35.79 MB.
 Optinally, you may use the -bytes flag to return the raw size in bytes.
+If the -NoRecurse flag is set, the function will return only return the size of files in the specified folder (excluding sub-folders and files).

 Usage:

-    dir-size [path]
+    dir-size [path] -bytes -NoRecurse

+Examples:

+    > dir-size .\Downloads\
+    4.87 GB

+    > dir-size -NoRecurse .\Downloads\
+    711.78 MB

+    > dir-size -NoRecurse -bytes .\Downloads\
+    746358215

 ### (P)ing